This article was updated on Oct. 12, 2018.

 SOC 1 Report

-A SOC 1 report is a report on the controls at a service organization that are relevant to internal controls of financial reporting.
+A SOC 1 report is a report on the controls at a service organization that is relevant to internal controls of financial reporting.
 A CFO will use this report to help monitor whether a payroll has sufficient financial controls in place.
 Financial leadership should request a copy of the vendor SOC 1 report and continue to receive copies each time it is updated.

 SOC 2 Audit